Are you lonely? Stressed?

 Stephen Ministers are not counselors or therapists.
 They are not casual visitors.
 They do not give advice or tell people how to solve their problems.
 They are not social workers.
 They are not there to run errands, do shopping, cook, clean or provide transportation.

-How can Someone Become a Stephen Minister?
+How do I become a Stephen Minister?

 First, pray about the opportunity to serve as a Stephen Minster.
 Seek the Holy Spirit’s guidance and consider how God might be calling you to ministry.